cookiecereal/cookiecereal/README.md

 ### Hi there 👋
+trying to find myself in this technological world currently graduating with my degree in computer science and a minor in math. currently sharpening my skills in Java & SQL

 <!--
 **cookiecereal/cookiecereal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.